NLnetLabs/krill-manual/source/advanced-ca.rst

 .. code-block:: text

-   krillc repo configure --request </path/to/repo-response.xml>
+   krillc repo configure --response </path/to/repo-response.xml>

 Note: Krill will verify that it can successfully connect to the new server and perform an :rfc:`8181` 'list' query to see its currently published objects,